 - How google updates itself

 - How Facebook Display Ads for something you searched

-SEO is a very broad and intersting topic, it’s a very important and essential part of web designing and should be given it’s due importance.
+SEO is a very broad and interesting topic, it’s a very important and essential part of web designing and should be given its due importance.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.